-Recently, I went to visit Michael, a prisoner in Ohio with whom I’ve been corresponding for over a year and a half.
+Recently, I went to visit Michael, an incarcerated person in Ohio with whom I’ve been corresponding for over a year and a half.
 He first wrote to me in the autumn of 1997, expressing interest in the Heruka and Vajrayogini practices.

 I wrote back, “It’s great you want to do those practices.
 Let’s start with lamrim.”
 And so we did.